platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 }
 ```

-And then we'll call that function in our route handler function:
+And then we will call that function in our route handler function:

 ```javascript
 app.post('/quotes/:id/like', { schema }, async function (request, response) {